-When you're forced to hang out with your family for days on end, it's a given that you reach a point where there's a lull in the conversation ... or there's a bit too much conversation, if you get what we're saying.
+When you're hanging out with your family for days on end, it's a given that you reach a point when there's a lull in the conversation ... or there's a bit too much conversation, if you get what we're saying.
 Take a break and have a laugh with the fam with one of these fun and unexpected games.
-Some are even so cute and pretty, you'll want to keep them on a coffee table year-round.
+Some are even so cute and pretty, you'll want to keep them on a coffee table all year round.

 You'll divide into teams and someone will draw a card showing an illustration on one side and information on the other.
 The team must try to name the person or thing illustrated — and any amount of inappropriateness is allowed.

-This fast-moving word play game is kind of like Scrabble, but on speed.
+This fast-moving word play game is kind of like Scrabble, but in a speeding car.

-One player draws a card, on which are prompts like "super hero," "power tool," "astronaut," or "hair product."
+One player draws a card, on which there are prompts like "superhero," "power tool," "astronaut," or "hair product."
 If the card matches one in another player's hand, they must face off to be the first to name an example (i.e. "Superman," "chainsaw," "Buzz Aldrin," etc.).

 Test your family's knowledge of famous women with this multiple choice card game, which can be played casually while prepping food or wrapping gifts.

-This symbol-matching game is great for kids and adults alike, and once we learned it's Phoebe Waller-Bridge's recent obsession, we had to order a copy.
+This symbol-matching game is great for kids and adults alike, and once we learned it's Phoebe Waller-Bridge's recent obsession, we had to order one.

 Not quite a game, per se, but this astrology book is plenty fun to go through with family members — it outlines how your zodiac sign relates to others in your life.